Skip to Content

 While you can find many different types of RV skirting, there are non-installed skirts called AirSkirts.
 They basically look like giant inflated pool noodles and do not require you to drill into your RV frame or install skirting snaps.

 They are also durable and reusable, and you do not need to stake or weigh them down.
-That's nice considering you probably do not want to spend your time outdoors in the winter staking down skirting!

 3. Window Coverings